 - Death from drowning is more common among people with epilepsy.

-- Drowning can even occur in a tub with only a few inches of water, so people who have seizures probably should stick to showers instead of baths.
+- Drowning can even occur in a tub with only a few inches of water.
+Therefore, people who have seizures probably should stick to showers instead of baths.

 - You should also be careful on train or subway platforms and when walking near busy streets.